About Nolan - Class of 2014

-He’s already been accepted to the three aforementioned highly regarded universities and is waiting on potential invitations from Texas, North Carolina, Iowa State and Illinois.
+He’s already been accepted to the three aforementioned highly regarded universities.
 And with acceptances comes more than an opportunity for study.
 There will be offers for fellowships, tuition waivers and cash stipends.

-“He has already been accepted to a top-10 graduate school with an offer for a fellowship,” says Central assistant professor of chemistry Jay Wackerly, who is advising Blythe on a senior honors research project last summer.
+“He has already been accepted to a top-10 graduate school with an offer for a fellowship,” says Central assistant professor of chemistry Jay Wackerly, who advised Blythe on a senior honors research project last summer.
 “He’s a guy who is going to have his choice.”
 In the end, Blythe chose to accept an offer of admission from University of Wisconsin-Madison.